Timeline of the South China Sea dispute

-The article covers events that are related to the South China Sea dispute.
+This timeline covers events relevant to the ongoing territorial disputes in the South China Sea.

-Timeline of events

-1000 BCE–2nd century CE

-The Sa Huỳnh culture flourished in coastal South China Sea, especially in southern to central Vietnam, from Mekong Delta to Quảng Bình province.
-The people that support Sa Huỳnh civilization were sea faring Austronesian-speaking people.
-The Sa Huỳnh relics can be found in several sites on the coasts of South China Sea, from Palawan in the Philippines to Orchid Island near Taiwan, suggesting that they sailed, settled and traded around the coasts of South China Sea.

 3rd century BCE

-It has been claimed by the People's Republic of China on the argument that since 200 BCE Chinese fishermen have used the Spratly islands.
+It has been claimed by the People's Republic of China that since 200 BCE Chinese fishermen have used the Spratly islands.

-3rd century
+3rd–13th centuries

-Two Chinese books authored by Wan Zhen of the Eastern Wu dynasty (222–280 CE) and a work titled Guangzhou Ji (Chronicles of Guangzhou) authored by Pei Yuan of the Jin dynasty (266–420 CE) described the Paracel and Spratly islands.
-The local government of the Jin dynasty exercised jurisdiction over the islands by sending patrolling naval boats to the surrounding sea areas.
+Chinese author Wan Zhen of the Eastern Wu dynasty (222–280 CE) and a work titled Guangzhou Ji (Chronicles of Guangzhou) authored by Pei Yuan of the Jin dynasty (266–420 CE) described some southern islands, mainly Hainan.
+The local government exercised jurisdiction over Hainan by sending patrolling naval boats.

-5th–13th centuries

-Naval forces of the Liu Song dynasty (420–479 CE) patrolled the Paracel and Spratly islands.
-In the Tang dynasty (618–907 CE), the islands were placed under the administration and authority of the Qiongzhou Prefecture (now Hainan Province).
+Naval forces of the Liu Song dynasty (420–479 CE) patrolled the southernmost island of Hainan.
+In the Tang dynasty (618–907 CE), Hainan was placed under the administration and authority of the Qiongzhou Prefecture (now Hainan Province).
 The Chinese administration of the South China Sea continued into the Song dynasty (960–1279 CE).

-Archaeologists have found Chinese made potteries porcelains and other historical relics from the Southern dynasties (420–589 CE), the Sui dynasty (581–619 CE), the Tang dynasty, the Song dynasty, the Yuan dynasty (1271–1368 CE), the Ming dynasty (1368–1644 CE) and later eras up to modern times on the South China Sea islands.
+The archaeological record of the South China Sea islands indicates occupation by a variety of cultures over the past 1500 years, suggesting that no nation had consistent sovereignty over the high seas at these times and that trade among the many polities of the region occurred.
+Evidence includes Chinese-made pottery, porcelain and other historical relics from the Southern dynasties (420–589 CE), the Sui dynasty (581–619 CE), the Tang dynasty, the Song dynasty, the Yuan dynasty (1271–1368 CE), the Ming dynasty (1368–1644 CE), along with Austronesian materials, including by peoples from the Philippines, Indonesia, and others of the region.

-6th–15th centuries

-The South China Sea was known as the "Osean sea" by ShauShau the explorer and traders in the region.
-It was named after a Hindu thalassocratic empire Champa that flourished in modern-day central Vietnam around that period.

-In 1596, the Spanish Colonial Government declared that each island in the Kalayaan Islands, now known as the Spratly Islands, had Barangay or Barrio status.